hammingweight/gangplank/examples/README.md

 server and the gateway.

 ## The `TrainTestExporter` Class
-The `TrainTestExporter` class extends `keras.callbacks.Callback` to push metrics to a pushgateway.
+A `TrainTestExporter` object pushes metrics to a pushgateway.
 The class's constructor takes two mandatory arguments and four optional arguments:
  * `pgw_addr` is the address of the pushgateway (e.g. 127.0.0.1:9091).
  * `job` is a name to attach to the metrics.